-Interest Rate Risk In addition to credit risk, the value of some fixed income investments such as bonds tends to fall as interest rates rise.
+Interest Rate Risk: The value of debt securities, generally, moves inversely to the rise and fall of interest rates.
 Longer-term debt securities are more sensitive to changes in interest rates than those with shorter maturities.
+Therefore, shareholders should generally expect the Trust's net asset value per share to decline during periods of rising interest rates.

-Issuer Risk The value of a specific security may decline for reasons directly related to the issuer, such as management performance, financial leverage or a reduced demand for its products or services.
+Issuer Risk: The value of a specific security may decline for reasons directly related to the issuer, such as management performance, financial leverage or a reduced demand for its products or services.

-Leverage Borrowed funds can cause net asset value to decrease faster in a falling market.
-If, for example, the Trust makes a \$1,000 investment for which it had borrowed \$200 (20%) of the purchase price and the investment lost 20% of its value, to \$800, the Trust would have a loss of \$200 on an \$800 investment, or 25% of the amount invested and would be obligated to repay the borrowed \$200 with interest.
+Leverage Risk: Leverage can cause the net asset value to decrease faster in a falling market.
+If, for example, the Trust purchased a \$1,000 investment for which it borrowed \$200 (20%) of the purchase price and the investment lost 20% of its value, to \$800, the Trust would lose 25% (\$200 on an \$800 investment) of the amount invested.
 Leverage can, therefore, involve additional risk.